-If you’re eating more calories than you need, then you’re going to gain weight.
+First of all, if you’re eating more calories than you need, then you’re going to gain weight.
 Whether or not it’s fat or muscle depends on the macronutrients.
 On the flip side, if you eat less calories than you need, you’re going to lose weight.
 Whether or not it’s fat or muscle depends on the macronutrients.
+It really is that cut and dry.
+(Unless you have some type of metabolic disorders, but only an actual doctor would be able to tell you that.)

-In the video shoot diet post, I made mention that 168 is my number.
+In a video shoot prep post here, I made mention that 168 is my number.
 It’s true.
 I’ve been around that weight for the last 8-10 years with sub 10% body fat.
 Don’t believe it?
 Here’s a split screen of me around 2009 and then me in early 2017.
 Pretty close.
 That’s consistent training and consistent clean eating.
 Neither have changed very much at all.

-Over the last several years I’ve become more of an intuitive eater.
+Over the last several years I’ve become more and more of an intuitive eater.

 Let’s take a look at my typical diet: